info

 Information updates

-We will provide another update on 1 June 2025 or before if the situation changes significantly.
+The information will be updated on 1 September 2025 or before if substantial changes occur.